Jishnu-Raghavan-G/DYPBBI-Summer-Internship-2026-Bioinformatics/README.md

 ### Learning Portfolio & Research Documentation

-> My notes, practical work, analyses and learning from the Bioinformatics Summer Internship at Dr. D. Y. Patil Biotechnology & Bioinformatics Institute, Pune.
+> My notes, practical work, analyses, research paper reviews, and learning from the Bioinformatics Summer Internship at Dr. D. Y. Patil Biotechnology & Bioinformatics Institute, Pune.

 ---

 ## About

-This repository contains the work I completed during my **one-month Summer Internship in Bioinformatics** at **Dr. D. Y. Patil Biotechnology & Bioinformatics Institute (DYPBBI), Pune**.
+This repository documents the work I completed during my **one-month Summer Internship in Bioinformatics** at **Dr. D. Y. Patil Biotechnology & Bioinformatics Institute (DYPBBI), Pune**.

-I used this repository to keep track of the concepts I learned, databases and software I explored, practical analyses, research paper discussions, workshops and other work done during the internship.
+The repository brings together the concepts I learned, biological databases and software I explored, practical analyses, research paper reviews, workshops, project work, and final internship documentation.

-The internship covered different areas of bioinformatics, starting from biological databases and gene expression data and gradually moving towards functional analysis, network biology, protein structures, molecular docking and virtual screening.
+The internship covered a progression from **bioinformatics fundamentals and biological databases** to **transcriptomics, functional enrichment, network biology, structural bioinformatics, molecular docking, virtual screening, statistics, and scientific research and writing**.

-Rather than keeping everything only in the final internship report, I have organised the learning here as notes and practical documentation that I can refer back to later.
+Rather than keeping everything only in the final internship report, I have organised the learning and practical work here so that it can be referred to and built upon in future projects.

 ---